BiigFish/ratnotebook/_posts/2023-11-29-midnightmeal.md

 category: fiction
 title: Midnight Meal
 image: /resources/svg/midnight_meal.svg
-description: Submitted to a contest with the prompt, fall
+description: Winner for a contest with the prompt, Fall
 order: [1, 2, 3, 4]
 comment-demon: What a dumb ass story. who wrote this?! a highschooler?
 Thats what it reads like.
 Pathetic.
 Get over it loser
 comment-daisy: I love it!
 So mixed with sad happy and cheesey and lovely!!!